revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Basics.md

 <blockquote>

-In C#, garbage collection is the process of managing memory in an application.
-The garbage collector automatically disposes of memory that is no longer used to make memory available for new allocations.
+Garbage collection is a memory management technique used in the .NET Framework and many other programming languages.
+In C#, the garbage collector is responsible for managing memory and automatically freeing up memory that is no longer being used by the application.

+The garbage collector works by periodically scanning the application’s memory to determine which objects are still being used and which are no longer needed.
+Objects that are no longer being used are marked for garbage collection, and their memory is freed up automatically by the garbage collector.

 </blockquote>